 10. Nathan VaporKrar WaistPak

 You’ll be able to carry 20 ounces of water in the soft flask, and the beauty is you’ll only be a few ounces heavier with this around your waist.
-It’s snug enough for the bottle not to bounce while running, but not too tight to cause discomfort.
+It’s snug enough for the bottle not to bounce while running, but not so tight as to cause discomfort.

 Secure your phone in the zippered front pocket, and adjust the waistband to suit you.
 It may take some getting used to twisting to put the bottle in the back pocket, but it gets easier.